 Beekeepers across the globe treasure wintergreen oil.
 The oil is an effective deterrent for mites and insects.
 Wintergreen oil for bees is also great for keeping predatory insects away from your honeybee colony.
 Administer the oil by mixing it with sugar syrup, via a soft patty or by spraying it in a light mist on your bees.

 The effectiveness of wintergreen oil for bees and other essential oils depends on a number of factors.
-These include but are not limited to: quantity, degree of infestation by insects and concentration of the oil.
+These include but are not limited to quantity, degree of infestation by insects and concentration of the oil.

-To administer wintergreen oil for bees via feeding, prepare sugar syrup in the ratio of 1:1 with wintergreen oil.
+To administer wintergreen oil for bees via feeding, prepare sugar syrup in a ratio of 1:1 with wintergreen oil.
 Put the combination of syrup and oil in your hive feeders.
 If using soft patties, drop a few drops of the oil on waxed paper and leave the bees to consume it.
 The antifungal properties of wintergreen essential oil help you keep a generally healthy colony free of microbe populations.